 We're flattered.
 We're validated.
 And honestly?
 We're impressed.
 Building a comprehensive relational query system and migration engine is genuinely hard work.
 The Drizzle team is doing it well.

 Here's what this convergence means for developers: When ORMs converge on patterns, onboarding gets easier, switching gets smoother, and the ecosystem gets more coherent.
-If you know Prisma's query patterns, you'll feel at home in Drizzle v2.
-If you know Drizzle's schema definitions, Prisma's won't feel alien.
+If you know Prisma's query patterns, you'll feel at home with Drizzle's RQB v2.
+If you know Drizzle's schema definitions, Prisma's won't feel alien anymore.
 That's good for everyone.

 To everyone else: May the best API win.
 Or you know, may we all just build really good tools that make developers' lives easier.
 That works too.